MicrosoftDocs/cloud-adoption-framework/docs/migrate/deploy/deploy-supporting-services.md

 While your workload architecture provides a definitive list of services, you can use the following options as a guide to help identify your supporting services:

 - **Resource organization**:
-  - A subscription to hold your workload.
+  - A subscription to hold your workload
-  - Various resource groups to organize your resources.
+  - Various resource groups to organize your resources
 - **Networking**:
-  - A virtual network with subnets that match your network design.
+  - A virtual network with subnets that match your network design
-  - Network security groups assigned to the subnets and restricted to required traffic only.
+  - Network security groups assigned to the subnets and restricted to required traffic only
-  - A peering connection to your hub virtual network.
+  - A peering connection to your hub virtual network
-  - Any necessary user defined routes to shape traffic, such as to send your default route traffic to a firewall appliance.
+  - Any necessary user-defined routes to shape traffic, such as to send your default route traffic to a firewall appliance
-  - Any application presentation resources for web applications, such as Azure Application Gateway or Azure FontDoor.
+  - Any application presentation resources for web applications, such as Application Gateway or Azure FrontDoor
-  - Load balancers for workloads that have multiple nodes.
+  - Load balancers for workloads that have multiple nodes
 - **Identity and security**:
-  - Any key vaults to hold certificates or secrets.
+  - Any key vaults to hold certificates or secrets
 - **Management**:
-  - Any workload-specific  Azure Log Analytics workspaces.
+  - Any workload-specific  Azure Monitor Logs workspaces
-  - Any workload-specific Azure Site Recovery and Azure Backup instances.
+  - Any workload-specific Azure Site Recovery and Azure Backup instances
-  - Any workload-specific Azure Update Manager instances.
+  - Any workload-specific Azure Update Manager instances
-  - Any workload-specific alerts.
+  - Any workload-specific alerts

 Also, review [Prepare for management](./prepare-for-management.md) to understand the management-specific considerations.